 Ingredients for Delhi-style Chole

-Let’s review what we’ll need for our Delhi-Style Chickpea Curry.
+Let’s review what we’ll need for our Delhi Chole Recipe.

 Remember, the FULL PRINTABLE RECIPE CARD for all ingredient quantities and step by step instructions.
 You can save the recipe for later, and it’s so easy to scale the ingredient quantities based on how many portions of chickpeas you want to make!